 Exeter Community Safety Partnership has launched the #ExeHelp campaign which aims to tackle begging in the city and to make the public aware that giving money directly to those who beg does not always help.

 The aim of the campaign is to reduce the incidence of begging in Exeter by educating the public that there are a number of avenues of support in place already for people who beg and to encourage members of the public to give directly to local charities instead.

 In recent years, local and national research has shown that begging is often undertaken primarily to support problematic drug use including the Class A drugs heroin and crack cocaine.

 Begging is an offence under Section 3 of the Vagrancy Act 1824.
 Devon & Cornwall Police actively deal with anyone found begging in Exeter and work in partnership with Exeter City Council and other agencies to encourage client-centred support and treatment.

-In a recent audit on the 17th April 2014, seven people were found begging between 9pm and 11.30pm.
+In an audit on the 17th April 2014, seven people were found begging between 9pm and 11.30pm.
 Three were known to be sleeping rough, two were in supported accommodation and the status of two was unknown.
 It's also accepted that not all people who do sleep rough are engaged in begging though.
 The last overnight rough sleepers count found 32 people sleeping rough in Exeter.
 It's often difficult for members of the public to know if a person is sleeping rough or not when asked for change by someone.
 Of the seven found begging on the 17th April 2014, six were known to misuse substances.